 The Take Away

 No one plans to have a medical debt, as it may come as an emergency.
 However, even with insurance coverage, not all expenses may be fully covered.
 This can put pressure on your finances in addition to your health.
-The changes in medical debt credit reporting is predicted to help more than 70% of consumers to not only have more time to manage their medical debt but also do the same with the least negative impact on their credit health.
+The changes in medical debt credit reporting are predicted to help more than 70% of consumers to not only have more time to manage their medical debt but also do the same with the least negative impact on their credit health.

 Finally, it is advisable to regularly check your credit report to ascertain the implementation of the changes.